nodefried-and-roy/alfred/README.md

 ## description
-an all purpose node.js bot
+an all purpose node.js bot with built in console + prompt

 ## operation
 ### compatibility